adielBm/math-archive/Logic/CS Logic (20466)/Propositional Logic/Syntax.md

 - (2.5) $\psi$ is a **subproposition** of $\varphi$ if and only if it is substring of $\varphi$ which is also a proposition
 	- (2.6) Let $\varphi$ and $\theta$ propositions such that $\theta$ is also substring of $\varphi$, i.e. there exist strings $\alpha$ and $\beta$ such that $\varphi=\alpha \theta \beta$. let $\psi$ be a proposition. let $\varphi '$ the string by replacing the substring $\theta$ in $\psi$ such that $\varphi'=\alpha \psi \beta$. then $\varphi'$ is also a proposition.

+## Formation Sequence

+A formation Sequence is #todo

 ## Summary

 - Necessary and sufficient conditions for a string to be a proposition